The Magic Monday FAQ

 This is probably the single question I field most often, and it’s noteworthy (at least to me) that a lot of people misunderstand the answer, and have to have it explained to them a couple of times.
 Please read the following carefully.
 If you think I haven’t answered your question, please read it again.

-If you’re pregnant or nursing, prayer, meditation, and maybe a little light divination is as much as you should do.
+If you’re pregnant or nursing, prayer, meditation, divination, natural magic, and other occult practices are fine, but you should give ceremonial magic a rest.
 You’re busy with one of the most powerful magical workings a human being can engage in—the rite that summons a human soul into physical incarnation—and that’s what you need to work on for now.

 If your children are between three and seven, you can practice ceremonial magic to your heart’s content when they’re out of the house, or when you are.
 Don’t do complex magical workings (i.e., any ceremonial magic workings more complex than the Sphere of Protection, the Lesser Ritual of the Pentagram, and the Middle Pillar exercise) when they’re within a few hundred feet of you.